April 30, 2013

 Consider a formal system, such as logic, type theory, or some programming language.
 Suppose you want to prove some “meta-theoretic property” of this system, such as the following.

-• The existence property: if it is provable that “there exists an xx such that P(x)P(x)”, then there is some particular tt such that P(t)P(t) is provable.
+- The existence property: if it is provable that “there exists an such that ”, then there is some particular such that is provable.

 I’ve gathered that this sort of thing is perfectly intuitive to a type theorist.
 However, when I first encountered it, being a category theorist, I had a very hard time understanding it.
 Certain steps seemed extremely unmotivated, and I didn’t see any principled reason for what was going on.
 I think I understand the type theorists’ point of view a little better now — but fortunately there’s another way to structure the whole argument, which I think makes much more sense to a category theorist.